errsole/errsole.js/README.md

 * **Automated Log Collection:** Errsole automatically collects all your app logs directly from the Node.js console.

 * **Customized Logging:** Errsole's custom logger provides multiple log levels, thereby enabling greater precision in logging.
 Additionally, you can include metadata with your logs and receive alerts for specific log events according to your preferences.
+[Read More](#custom-logging-functions)

 * **Centralized Logging:** Errsole consolidates all your app logs from multiple servers into one centralized database.
 You can choose your preferred database system.